pravesh-bawangade/FaceRecognition/README.md

 ### Flags:
-   `--mode "input"` to add new user into the data set
+   `--mode "input"` to add new user into the data set `--type "http:\\IpAddress:port\video"` to set video stream input from url.
+Default: 0 (Laptop camera)

 ## General Information:
-Project: Facial Recogition
+Project: Facial Recogition with email feature if intruder is detected.

-This is a simple minified version of a bigger project I was working on this summer.

 ### Info on the models I used: